 Getting in Touch with Dalmatian DIY

-We used to have active reader comments on the blog, but we get an incredible amount of spam, self-promoting comments, and dubious links.
+We used to have active reader comments on the blog, but along with the real comments we got an incredible amount of spam, self-promoting comments, and some nasty links.
 Even with filtering, sometimes things are missed or sometimes valid comments get inadvertently caught up in the process.
 To keep the blog safe for our readers, we’ve opted to disable comments and redirect the active conversation to social media.

 If you’re looking for information or have questions, our direct email (contact us) or reaching out to us on social media are great ways to get in touch, except for Pinterest.
-If you leave a comment on a pin to our page, we may not see it for quite some time (perhaps never if it is not our own pin).
-We no longer read DMs on Pinterest because, at present, they’re very spammy.
-It’s better to reach out through one of the other methods above if you’d like a reply.
+If you leave a comment on a pin to our page, we may not see it for quite some time.
+Perhaps never at all if the comment isn’t on our own pin.
+We also no longer read any DMs on Pinterest.
+There was just way too much spam, so now they’re simply muted and ignored unread It’s better to reach out through one of the other methods above if you’d like a reply.
+Woofs!

 Fun with Photography (and PhoDOGraphy!)

 Before I start talking about DIYs, I’d like to take a minute to talk about the importance of treating yourself to something special.
 As someone who dislikes being in front of the camera, I know first-hand how easy it is to miss out on capturing those moments and memories together.
 Treat yourself to some professional photos of you pets, and of you with your pets from time to time.
 They’ll be treasured.
 I haven’t done this nearly often enough over the years and plan to try and do better in the future myself.